Category: Mental illness

 And I don’t even like Trump (Courtesy: Owantana) So yesterday, this happened.
 Yep.
 The American Psychoanalyst Association (APsA—not to be confused with the APA—American Psychiatric Association) yesterday relieved its members of what’s known as “the Goldwater rule” against making statements about the mental health of public figures.
 I think that was a bad move.
 You might […]

 A tribute to the man who gave me a soundtrack for a difficult time.
-Chester Bennington gave many of us a voice.(Credit: Kristina Servant) When I heard, yesterday, of Chester Bennington’s passing, I felt a hollowness within.
-Linkin Park’s music (especially their debut Hybrid Theory album) helped define a major inflection point in my life and […]
+When I heard, yesterday, of Chester Bennington’s passing, I felt a hollowness within.
+Linkin Park’s music (especially their debut Hybrid Theory album) helped define a major inflection point in my life and growth.
+I’ve struggled with existential questions since childhood, and […]

 The title isn’t just clickbait, just so you know.
 I’m totally serious.
 And if you’ll just hear me out, I’m fully prepared to explain myself.
 I’ve always been fascinated by the intersection between faith and science, because in a sense I’ve always lived on that intersection: I’ve been captivated by both the Christian faith and […]